joelsolo99/Solo-Studios/_pages/videos.md

 ---

-For more performances, follow us on [YouTube](https://www.youtube.com/@SoloStudiosPlymouth).
+For more performances, subscribe to us on [YouTube](https://www.youtube.com/@SoloStudiosPlymouth).